CALHFA Down Payment Assistance Helps First Time Home Buyers in California

 The California Housing Finance Agency or CALHFA provides first-time home buyers with different grants for buying a home in California.
 Only CALHFA lenders that are participating members of this program can offer this type of down payment assistance in California to qualifying home buyers.
 The CHDAP or California Homebuyers Down Payment Assistance Program provides financial assistance to those individuals who can qualify for the program.

-It's no secret that many renters are unable to meet the lending requirements of homeownership.
-Many potential first time buyers are unable to qualify for home financing because their credit history does not meet the 2018 standards for buying a house in California.
+It’s no secret that many renters are unable to meet the lending requirements of homeownership.
+Many potential first time buyers are unable to qualify for home financing because their credit history does not meet the 2024 standards for buying a house in California.
 We can connect you with CALHFA lenders that offer mortgages for new home buyers.
-The second reason renters choose not to participate in the house buying process is the mere fact that they are unable to save enough money for the down-payment requirements.
-This is why people speak so highly of CALHFA for a down-payment, assistance on first time home buying in California.

-About the CHDAP Loan
+About the CHDAP Home Loan

 The CHDAP is classified as a "junior" loan program with a deferred payment schedule.
 It provides individuals with funds in the amount of 3.5% of the appraised value or purchase price of the home (whichever is less).
 The funds can be applied to either the closing costs or the down-payment on this CALHFA loan, or if needed, can be applied to both.
 The funds can also be used in conjunction with other first-time mortgage loans whether they are CalHFA or non-CalHFA in nature.
 This type of down-payment assistance program offers California consumers the opportunity to secure truly affordable zero-down home loans.